lupyuen/lupyuen.github.io/src/flash.md

 ##  Flash the firmware

+1. To flash the firmware, we set BL602 to __Flashing Mode__ and restart the board...

-1.  __For PineCone:__
+    __For PineCone:__

+    1. Connect PineCone to the USB port

     1. Set the __PineCone Jumper (IO 8)__ to the __`H` Position__ [(Like this)](https://lupyuen.github.io/images/pinecone-jumperh.jpg)

-    1. Connect PineCone to the USB port.
-Press the Reset Button.
+    1. Press the Reset Button

     __For BL10:__